Disease Guide ·Epilepsy ·2026

 1How much does epilepsy treatment cost?

-The initial diagnostic workup runs $1,500-$3,500 — mainly driven by the MRI cost.
-Monthly medication costs $30-$200 depending on which drugs and how many your dog needs.
+Diagnostic workup runs $1,500-$3,500, mainly from MRI costs.
+Monthly medications cost $30-$200 depending on drugs and quantity.
 Blood monitoring every 6 months adds $200-$400/year.
-Emergency visits for cluster seizures or status epilepticus can cost $1,500-$5,000 per episode.
-Over a dog's lifetime, total epilepsy costs can easily reach $10,000-$20,000 or more.
+Emergency visits for cluster seizures or status epilepticus cost $1,500-$5,000 per episode.
+Total lifetime costs reach $10,000-$20,000+.

 2Can epilepsy in dogs be cured?